cpvalente/kioskcore/SOP Deploy react app on rpi kiosk mode.md

 - Already had another pi on my network, as both responded to the hostname raspberrypi I was getting a lot of issues. isolating one and changing hostname sorted this out [link][5]
 - Rendering unicode character was looking tricky, installing the ancient fonts pack sorted it
 > sudo apt-get install ttf-ancient-fonts
+- Official screen was upside down for me. in sudo nano /boot/config.txt add lcd_rotate=2

+- It could be nice to add systemd or something to watch the process in case of crashes [link][8]

 Useful Links
 --------------